HashPals/Search-That-Hash/README.md

 Couldn't find it in any API? 😢 STH automatically pipes your input into Hashcat 🥳

+Make sure to specifcy a wordlist if you want it to use hashcat with `-w /path/to/wordlist`, on windows?
+No worries, just add the arg `-hashcat_binary /path/to/hashcat/exe` as shown above😊

 # 🔨 Installation

 Install Search-That-Hash as fast as you can read this README.
 No, seriously -- it's that easy  😎